Firefds/FirefdsKit/README.md

 ## Known Issues

-- EdXposed still doesn't support resource hooking, which means any additional icon, string, layout, etc. need to be hardcoded into the code.
-Therefore the icons for the advanced power menu are using Samsung framework based icons, which don't match the original power menu icons.
 - Some features are removed on purpose.
 Since GravityBox has been working on Samsung Oreo devices without much issues, I only implemented features that need special Samsung coding.
-Once GravityBox for Pie is released, you could use it for additional features.
+You can check [GravityBox for Pie](https://forum.xda-developers.com/xposed/modules/app-gravitybox-v9-0-0-beta-1-android-9-t3908768) for additional features.
+- It could take some time to popup the root request, just wait a few minutes until it pops up, usually not much after the xposed installer recognized the module.

 ## External Libraries